 Getting Home for the Holidays on a Budget

 Planes, trains and automobiles – odds are, you’ll be spending time in one of these vessels during the holiday season.
-Long-distance travel jumps 54% this time of year, according to the U.S. Bureau of Transportation.
+Long-distance travel jumps more than 50 percent this time of year, according to the U.S. Bureau of Transportation.

 This means an overall increase in fares, but fret not, whether you’re traveling within the state or across country, there are a few things you can do to minimize your holiday travel expenses.
 Here are a few tips to help avoid breaking the bank when you travel over the Holidays.

 1. Cheap Flights